clay-curry/clay-curry/README.md

-I tend to get bored and try new things
+I tend to get bored and try new things.

 <!--
 Until i find a better resource, heres a pretty